lab-cosmo/librascal/docs/source/descriptors.rst

 Descriptors
 ===========

-In this section, we summarize the descriptors implemented in Proteus.
+In this section, we summarize the descriptors implemented in Rascal.

 .. contents::
    :local: